Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/Migration.md

 Mouse.current.rightButton.isPressed
 Mouse.current.middleButton.isPressed

-// You can also go through all buttons on the mouse (does not allocate) var controls = Mouse.current.allControls;
+// You can also go through all buttons on the mouse (does not allocate). var controls = Mouse.current.allControls;
 for (var i = 0; i < controls.Count; ++i)
 {